Olegshipu95/ShipOS/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for the ShipOS project.
+This directory contains utility scripts for the untitled-os project.

 ## Scripts